-If Psychology credits were purchased, please email a copy of your course completion report to firstname.lastname@example.org.
-Orlando Behavior Health Services, LLC will be notified and you will be emailed a psychology certificate.
+If Psychology credits were purchased, please email your Psychology license number, the state in which you are lincesed, and a copy of your course completion report to firstname.lastname@example.org.
+Amego Prepare will be notified and you will be emailed a psychology certificate.

 1. Identify characteristics and features of the concept of joint attention.

 2. Identify the various components of a contingency analysis of joint attention.

 3. Identify the various operant classes involved in joint attention.

 4. Identify procedures to promote joint attention.